 4.2 The impact of YEI

-We used different estimates of the impact of regional YEI on pivotal employment and educational outcomes for young individuals within NUTs 2 regions across the EU, throughout the timeframe 2014-2018.
+We used different estimates of the impact of regional YEI on pivotal employment and educational outcomes for young individuals within NUTS 2 regions across the EU, throughout the timeframe 2014-2018.
 Table 2 summarizes the findings resulting from of three different statistical model specifications (fully presented in Tables A1-A3).
 To start with, a fixed-effects regression model was utilized to elucidate the relationship between YEI and outcomes (Panel A).
-The analytical framework encompassed 617 observations spanning 155 NUTs 2 regions with a complete observation track for the period considered, incorporating robust standard errors to mitigate potential heteroskedasticity.
+The analytical framework encompassed 617 observations spanning 155 NUTS 2 regions with a complete observation track for the period considered, incorporating robust standard errors to mitigate potential heteroskedasticity.
 The model also adjusts for several covariates of interest, including GDP per capita, the proportion of tertiary education in science and technology fields, and the real growth rate of GVA.
 Further, Table 3 also reports two different statistical model specifications: First Difference (Panel B), and Feasible Generalized Least Squares (Panel C).
 The consistency of the results across different specifications underscores the robustness of YEI's impacts on the specified outcomes.
 Despite the methodological differences, the direction of the effects remains consistent, showing consistent effects of the Youth Employment Initiative (YEI) on important labour market and educational outcomes for youth.

 Across all three specifications, the logarithm of YEI funding tends to show statistically significant effects.
 YEI funding has a negative effect on the NEET rates, as the coefficient for YEI (log) is negative and significant in all panels.
 The findings indicate that an incremental unit increase in the logarithm of YEI funding is concomitant with a statistically significant decrement in the NEET rate.
 Similarly, YEI (log) has a negative effect on youth unemployment, suggesting a significant decrease in the unemployment rate, particularly notable in Panels A and C, though not statistically significant in Panel B. The impact of YEI on the employment rate among 25 to 34-year-olds is positive and significant across all specifications, signifying a 0.5 percentage point increase in labour market engagement within this cohort (Panel A) due to YEI interventions.
 The effect of YEI on reducing the ELET rate shows statistical significance in Panels A and C, with a stronger negative impact observed in Panel B, suggesting some variability in the magnitude of the effect across models but a consistent direction of impact.

-Table 2: YEI estimates on youth employment and educational outcomes across three model specifications, NUTs 2 regions 2014-2018
+Table 2: YEI estimates on youth employment and educational outcomes across three model specifications, NUTS 2 regions 2014-2018